ovh/docs/pages/web/hosting/activate_start10m/guide.en-gb.md

 > [!primary]
 >
-> If your project will quickly evolve to a hosting plan with a database, larger storage space or more email accounts, you can switch directly and only from Start 10M to a **Personal** hosting plan from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}.
+> If your project will quickly evolve to a hosting plan with a database, larger storage space or more email accounts, you can switch directly and only from 100M free hosting to a **Personal** hosting plan from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}.
 >
 > To switch to the **Pro** or **Performance** plan, you will need to switch from the 100M free hosting to the **Personal** plan beforehand.
 >